ibelingb/ecen5783_projects/README.md

 - Experienced issues initially passing data from the data_pusher to AWS IoT with it being interpretted as JSON properly.
 Was performing an extra JSON object conversion that wasn't needed when populating the Data/Alert record.
 - The Python App would crash with a AWSIoTExceptions.connectTimeoutException error at irregular runtime intervals.
 Found issue with myMQTTClient.connect() call being made unnecessarily with each record push.
 Once moved to initializeDataPusher() method, issue was resolved.
 - The Python App would was less responsive when adding the data_pusher within the same python exeuction process.
 Once moved out to run as a separate process and passed records via ZeroMQ this was resolved.
+- There was a bit of guess-and-check fumbling when trying to get AWS transactions working between multiple AWS accounts, though thankfully some specific examples online eventually aided in resolving this.
+- Early attempts at using Cognito Identity Pools proved unsuccessful until two things were discovered: 'us-east-1' is the only AWS server which supports AWS Educate accounts and AWS Educate accounts cannot create Users within AWS IAM.
+Due to the latter limitation, an Unauthenticated Identity Pool was used for the Web client, with the pool ID stored in a file not distributed via Git.
+- Trying to script AWS SQS requests in a way where the script relied on the results of an SQS request immediately after making the request would present issues where a Message object was undefined when operated on.
+Furthermore, attempting to do so in a while() loop would result in repeated requests being made until the computer ran out of memory and the application crashed.
+Eventually, a flag was discovered which would inform the AWS SDK that all HTTP requests should be made synchonously, as opposed to the asynchronous default.
+An alternate solution which was briefly researched but seemed more development-heavy (at least for these JavaScript newbies) than the aforementioned flag was to make use of JavaScript Promises.